ahmad9059/obsidian/1-Notes/DBMS/Complete DBMS.md

 ### Attributes

+1. Attributes are the properties of entities
-1. An entity is represented by a set of attributes.
+2. An entity is represented by a set of attributes.
-2. Each entity has a value for each of its attributes.
+3. Each entity has a value for each of its attributes.
-3. For each attribute, there is a set of permitted values, called the domain, or value set, of that attribute.
+4. For each attribute, there is a set of permitted values, called the domain, or value set, of that attribute.
-4. E.g., Student Entity has following attributes A.Student_ID
+5. E.g., Student Entity has following attributes A.Student_ID
 	B. Name
 	C. Standard